katahiromz/SimpleBrowser/README.md

 # SimpleBrowser by katahiromz

-SimpleBrowser is a simple Web browser for Win32.
+SimpleBrowser is a super-quick Web browser for Windows.

-It can browse Web pages.
+## Features

+- Very quick.
+- Able to customize menus and buttons.
+- Downloaded files are automatically scanned (for Windows 10 only).
+- Kiosk mode supported.

 Supported Platforms: Windows XP/Vista/7/10